VulcanShot/csQuery/README.md

 // Stops listening to the given output.
 The callback removed is the one identified with the id QueryArray Off(string output, string id);

-// Saves the given value with the given identification (key) in the first entity's scope.
-IMPORTANT: Data saved will 'live' throughout all rounds.
+// Saves the given value under the given key in the first entity's scope.
+// NOTE: Data saved will be stored throughout the entire match.
 QueryArray SaveData(string key, object value);
 // Returns whether data under the given key has already been stored in the first entity's scope. bool HasData(string key);
-// Returns an array of objects which match with the given key in the first entity's scoep.
-Will throw an exception if SaveData() has not been used with the first entity. object[] GetData(string key);
+// Returns the value under the given key in the first entity's scope.
+// NOTE: Will throw an exception if SaveData() has not been used at all. object GetData(string key);
-// Returns a table which contains all data stored in the first entity's scope through SaveData(string key, object value).
-Will throw an exception if SaveData() has not been used with the first entity. table GetData();
+// Returns a table which contains all data stored in the first entity's scope through SaveData().
+// NOTE: Will throw an exception if SaveData() has not been used at all. table GetData();

 // The passed function is used as a test for each entity in the array. `this` (environment object) is the current entity.